chrismonit/SubRecon/README.md

 </p>

 ## Running SubRecon
 Requires Java v1.8 or higher to run.

-[//]: # (TODO mention using the compile jar)
+See the latest compiled version, under releases (or compile from source, see below).
 The program options are as follows:

 	$ java -jar SubRecon.jar
 		-sequences <protein_sequence_alignment>